 CHI™ Examination - A language-specific performance exam includes a demonstration of interpreting skills in all modes of interpreting.
 The examination is conducted online via computer and is scored by independent raters who do not know candidate's identity.

 The CHI™ exam subdomains are:

 - Interpret Simultaneously (14%)

 How is Your CHI™ Examination Scored?

-Candidates will receive the official results within approximately six-eight weeks of completing the CHI™ examination via email.
-The method of scoring is described in more detail in the Technical Report on the Development and Pilot Testing of the CCHI Examination (see pages 20-22).
+For more information about the scoring method, see the Technical Report on the Development and Pilot Testing of the CCHI Examination (see pages 12, 20-22).

 Candidates who take the CHI™ oral performance examination will not receive preliminary results upon completion of the CHI™ examination since this examination requires human scoring.
 Candidates who take the CHI™ oral performance examination will receive official results within approximately six to eight weeks from the last date of the corresponding testing window via email.